TomShacham/http4js/README.md

 #### To do

-- support koa backend
+- support regex in path like *
 - complete http4js-eg
 - document unit testing routing and fakes
-- document a proxy